 Thomas Voss is chairman of the board of Smart Wires, a California based company.
 Voss served as chairman, president, and CEO of Ameren before he retired in 2014.
-Voss began his career with Union Electric (now Ameren Missouri) in 1969 as a student engineer.
-After four years in the U.S. Air Force, he returned to Union Electric as an assistant engineer.
+Voss began his career with Union Electric (now Ameren Missouri) in 1969 as an engineer.
+After serving four years in the U.S. Air Force as an officer, he returned to Union Electric.
 Voss has held a series of successively higher positions with Union Electric and Ameren including superintendent, district manager, vice president, president and CEO.
 In 2001, Voss was co-inventor on a patent for the Ameren Abacus, a meter information management system.

 In 2002, Voss received the Missouri Society of Professional Engineers Outstanding Engineer in Industry Award.
 In 2011, he received the Professional Engineers in Industry Distinguished Service Award.
-Voss was named “Man of the Year” by Variety, the Children’s Charity of St. Louis in 2014.
+Voss received the Missourian award in 2014 and was named “Man of the Year” by Variety, the Children’s Charity of St. Louis in 2014.

-At Missouri S&T, Voss is a member of the Academy of Electrical and Computer Engineering and has served on the Board of Trustees since 2017.
-He previously served of the Board from 2015-2016.
+At Missouri S&T, Voss is a member of the Academy of Electrical and Computer Engineering and has served on the Board of Trustees since 2017, currently he is their vice president.
+He previously served on the Board from 2015-2016.
 Voss is a former member of the University of Missouri System Board of Curators.
+Besides his BSEE degree from S&T, he also received a Professional degree in 2001 and an Honorary Doctor of Engineering in 2018.
 He served on the Alumni Association Board of Directors and is an Alumni Achievement Award recipient.
 Voss and his wife, Carol, are members of the Order of the Golden Shillelagh.

 Linda Ward (UMKC)